Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Semuliki National Park, Uganda

-Genus Euphaedra: There are 26 species of the genus Euphaedra so far recorded at Semuliki.
+There are 27 species of the genus Euphaedra so far recorded at Semuliki.
 These contribute to nearly 80% of Uganda's Euphaedra species total (Davenport, 2001), with only seven species not being recorded at Semuliki.
 Only three species are regularly trapped (medon, harpalyce and caerulescens) but never in the abundance as found with Bebearia laetitioides or Bebearia brunhilda.

 Subgenus Medoniana.
-There is only one species of this subgenus recorded at Semuliki, Euphaedra medon.
-This is the most common Euphaedra species at Semuliki and includes males with two colour forms of a forewing upperside sub-apical white or yellow band.
+There is only one species within this subgenus recorded at Semuliki, Euphaedra medon.
+This is the most common Euphaedra species at Semuliki and includes males with two colour forms; a forewing upperside sub-apical white or yellow band.
+A number of subspecies are described with Euphaedra medon fraudata found at Semuliki.

-Euphaedra medon (males, upper and underside, showing differing sub-apical band colours)
+Euphaedra medon (males, upper and underside, showing sub-apical band widths and colour variation)

 Euphaedra medon (male, underside)